yunusy78/YunusBlog/README.md

 7. Open your web browser and visit http://localhost:5000.

 ## Usage
+To become a writer on this platform, follow these steps:

+1. **User Registration:** Start by creating a user account on the platform.
+2. **Complete Writer Application:** Once you are a registered user, you can access the Writer Application form.
+   - This form is designed for users who wish to become writers and contribute articles.
+   - Fill out the Writer Application form with the necessary details and submit it.
+3. **Application Review:** After submission, your application will be reviewed by the platform's administrators.
+   - Administrators will assess your application based on criteria such as writing skills, experience, and suitability.
+4. **Writer Role Assignment:** If your application is approved, you will be assigned the writer role.
+   - As a writer, you will gain access to the Writer Dashboard, where you can create, edit, and publish articles.
+   -
+This multi-step process ensures that users interested in becoming writers go through an application and review process before gaining access to the writer role.

 - Registration: Users can create accounts and manage their profiles.
 - Blog Article Creation: Users can create and edit blog articles.